 BLUES MOVES (Pat Donohue)

 Here is a strong intermediate fingerstyle class aimed at adding some movement to your guitar playing in both the left and right hand.
-We’ll cover common chord sequences and positions, mini progressions, bass lines, some single string soloing and other ways of playing what you play more spontaneously.
+We’ll cover common chord sequences and positions, mini progressions, bass lines, some single-string soloing and other ways of playing what you play more spontaneously.
 We will take all these things and create a blues in G from the most simple to advanced and study how these devices can be used in thousands of songs.
-Recording device recommended.
+A recording device is recommended.

 SLICK LICKS & TRICKS (Pat Donohue)